-In experimental settings, marijuana impairs psychomotor skills and cognitive functions associated with driving, including vigilance, time and distance perception, lane tracking, motor coordination, divided attention tasks, and reaction time (Compton and Berning, 2015; Hartman and Huestis, 2013; Kelly-Baker, 2014).
+In experimental settings, marijuana impairs psychomotor skills and cognitive functions associated with driving, including vigilance, time and distance perception, lane tracking, motor coordination, divided attention tasks, and reaction time (Capler et al., 2017; Compton and Berning, 2015; Hartman and Huestis, 2013; Kelley-Baker, 2014).
 Drivers may attempt to compensate by driving more slowly and increasing their following distance (Hartman and Huestis, 2013).